-In one of the most talked-about deals last year, NVIDIA acquired Arm Limited for $40 billion (literally costing them an arm and a leg).
+In one of the most talked-about deals last year, NVIDIA has come to an agreement to acquire Arm Limited for $40 billion (literally costing them an arm and a leg).
 Arm is a leading technology provider of processor IP catering to a wide range of customers, including NVIDIA’s direct competitors.

-Many tech companies took an issue with the acquisition in the light of its potential to eat into their businesses.
+Many tech companies took an issue with the deal in the light of its potential to eat into their businesses.
 The latest to join the chorus of opposition is chip titan Qualcomm.

 NVIDIA’s Acquisition Of Arm